Estimation and Inference in Distributional Reinforcement Learning: Introduction

 \paragraph{Distributional Reinforcement Learning} Distributional reinforcement learning has achieved remarkable success in fields such as communications \cite{hua2019gan}, transportation systems \cite{naeem2020generative}, and algorithm discovery \cite{fawzi2022discovering}.
 Notable distributional reinforcement learning algorithms include categorical temporal-difference learning \cite{bellemare2017distributional}, quantile temporal-difference learning \cite{dabney2018distributional, dabney2018implicit}, GAN-based methods \cite{freirich2019distributional,doan2018gan}, actor-critic methods \cite{ma2020dsac}, etc. For a comprehensive treatment of distributional reinforcement learning, readers could refer to a very recent book by \citet{bdr2022}.

 Despite its empirical success, there is a relative lack of theoretical understanding of distributional reinforcement learning. \citet{rowland2018analysis} analyzed the convergence properties of categorical temporal-difference learning.
-But their convergence analysis is asymptotic and does not consider sample complexities as well as asymptotic distributions.
-Recently, \citet{rowland2023analysis} presented similar consistency results for quantile temporal-difference learning. \citet{wu2023distributional} showed that the distribution of returns can be learned by using an algorithm called Fitted Likelihood Estimation given an offline dataset.
+However, their convergence analysis is asymptotic and does not consider sample complexities as well as asymptotic distributions.
+Recently, \citet{rowland2023analysis} presented similar consistency results for quantile temporal-difference learning. \citet{wu2023distributional} showed that the distribution of returns can be learned using an algorithm called Fitted Likelihood Estimation (FLE) given an offline dataset.
 They also proposed non-asymptotic bounds for the statistical distance between the learned distribution and the ground truth.
-However, their analysis is modular, assuming that an MLE procedure can achieve good generalization bounds and focusing less on the statistical aspects of distributional policy evaluations.
-Another line of work treats learning the distribution of returns as an auxiliary task and aims to understand how this auxiliary task can improve policy learning within the framework of classical reinforcement learning. \citet{sun2022interpreting} found that such auxiliary tasks can be viewed as a form of regularization and may make the optimization process more stable. \citet{wang2023benefits} explored the statistical benefits of distributional reinforcement learning.
+The biggest difference between \cite{wu2023distributional} and this work is that \cite{wu2023distributional} focused on parametrized return distributions, while we study the non-parametric case.
+Both the FLE algorithm and the associated non-asymptotic statistical bounds would be invalid under the non-parametric scenario.
+Another line of work treats learning the distribution of returns as an auxiliary task and aims to understand how this auxiliary task can improve policy learning within the framework of classical reinforcement learning. \citet{sun2022interpreting} found that such auxiliary tasks can be viewed as a form of regularization and can make the optimization process more stable. \citet{wang2023benefits} explored the statistical benefits of distributional reinforcement learning.
 They showed that distributional reinforcement learning can yield better non-asymptotic bounds than classical reinforcement learning in the ``small loss" scenarios.

 \paragraph{Statistical Inference in Reinforcement Learning} Statistical inference in the context of reinforcement learning has drawn growing interest in the community.
 There are a number of works studying the statistical inference problems for expected returns (or value functions). \citet{thomas2015high} and \citet{jiang2016doubly} proposed high-confidence bounds for value functions in the setting of off-policy evaluation. \citet{hao2021bootstrapping} devised a bootstrapping procedure to perform statistical inference in off-policy evaluation. \citet{shi2022statistical} modeled the value function with the series/sieve methods and devised confidence intervals for value functions in both the settings of policy evaluation and policy learning. \citet{zhu2023uncertainty} also constructed asymptotically tight confidence intervals for learned (optimal) value functions. \citet{li2023statistical} and \citet{li2023online} considered online statistical inference for value functions in an online reinforcement learning setting.